Handemore7/7tv-extension/README.md

 - Close and reopen the panel
 - Reduce import size to 2x or 3x

-## 🎯 Keyboard Shortcuts

-Currently, this extension uses mouse/click interactions only.
-Keyboard shortcuts may be added in future versions.

 ## 📝 Known Limitations

 - Emotes are imported as static files (not live-linked)